Jim00000/waterwave-simulator/README.md

 ## Description

-This is the term project for parallel programming course and our team implements waterwave simulator
+This is the term project for parallel programming course and our team implements the waterwave simulator

 ## Theory and implementation

-In this project, we use the equation to implement waterwave simulation
+In this project, we use this equation to implement waterwave simulation

 ![$\frac{\partial^2{u}}{\partial{t^2}} + k\frac{\partial{u}}{\partial{t}} = c^2(\frac{\partial^2{u}}{\partial{x^2}} + \frac{\partial^2{u}}{\partial{y^2}})$](imgs/formula.png)

 where parameters are

-- u is the abbreviation u(x, y, t)
+- u is the abbreviation of u(x, y, t)
 - k is the damping constant
 - c is the wave speed

-and then we usea few parallel techniques to accelerate this program
+and then we use a few parallel techniques to accelerate this program

 ## Build